MohsinQK/MohsinQK/README.md

 - 👀 I’m interested in TYPO3
 - 🌱 I’m currently learning Micro Services Architecture
 - 💞️ I’m looking to collaborate on TYPO3
-- 📫 How to reach me at mohsinqayyumkhan@gmail.com
+- 📫 Reach me at mohsinqayyumkhan@gmail.com

 <!---
 MohsinQK/MohsinQK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.